firefly2442/my-flux-kubernetes/README.md

 in the sealed secrets for each application.
 On a fresh install, authentik will generate new values so these may need to be overwritten.

+Some applications like Headlamp require some manual tweaks to the provider in Authentik.
+Go into the provider itself, for example `headlamp-oauth2` and set the Signing Key to be the self-signed Authentik certificate.

 ## Development Notes

 ```shell